ie21/Oracle/README.md

-# Oracle
+# Some cool Oracle development ideas & learning directions

-Learning library where I repo:
+Here:

 * SQL Scripts
 * Notes from Oracle documentation
 * Links to resources on the web

 # SQL Developer
 SQL Developer’s Interface for GIT: Interacting with a GitHub Repository Part 1